Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Wake Forest vs. Army College Football Odds, Plays and Insights

 The No. 16 Wake Forest Demon Deacons (6-0) are 3-point favorites heading into their matchup on Saturday, October 23, 2021 against the Army Black Knights (4-2).
-The over/under is 52 in this matchup.
+A total of 52.5 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.